Impact of parity violation on quantum entanglement and Bell nonlocality

 The nonzero $\Delta \bar C_{ij}$ are detectable through the cascade decays of the daughter fermions, \( f \to f' X \) and \( \overline{f} \to \overline{f}' X \) with \( f' \) a fermion and \( X \) the rest of the particles.
 Ideal choices of the cascade decays, for instance, are \( \Xi^- \to \Lambda \pi^-, ~ \Lambda_b^0 \to \Lambda_c^+ \pi^-, ~ \Lambda_c^+ \to \Lambda \pi^- \), and \( \tau^- \to \pi^- \nu_\tau \)~\cite{LHCb:2024tnq}, as described in the end matter.
 Measurements would be able to carry out at next-generation colliders such as STCF\,\cite{Charm-TauFactory:2013cnj,Achasov:2023gey}, CEPC\,\cite{CEPCStudyGroup:2018ghi} and FCC-ee\,\cite{FCC:2018evy}.

-{\it Acknowledgements}---This work was partially supported by the Fundamental Research Funds for the Central Universities, by NSFC grant numbers 11821505, 11935017, 12075299, 12090064, 12205063, 12347116 and 12375088, by the Strategic Priority Research Program of Chinese Academy of Sciences grant number XDB34000000, by CPSF grant numbers 2023M732255, 2023M742293 and GZC20231613, and also by the Shanghai Super Postdoc Incentive Plan.
+{\it Acknowledgements}---This work was partially supported by the Fundamental Research Funds for the Central Universities, by NSFC grant numbers 11821505, 11935017, 12075299, 12090064, 12205063, 12347116 and 12375088, by the Strategic Priority Research Program of Chinese Academy of Sciences grant number XDB34000000, by CPSF grant numbers 2023M732255, 2023M742293 and GZC20231613.

 \onecolumngrid